Animal-Kind International | About Us

 Animals beyond your borders.

 Animals in parts of the world where your donation really makes a difference.
-For example, we can get emergency vet care to a cat or dog for $100 where in the US, the same treatment would cost at least $1000.
+For example, we can get emergency vet care to a cat or dog for $100 where in the US, the same treatment would cost at least $1000--and often several $1000.

 The Challenges We Address